abfindino/MonitorOff/README.md

 If Windows Defender removes the .exe file after extraction, follow these steps to add it as an exception:
 -Press Windows Key and type Windows Security, then open it.
--Go to “Virus & threat protection”
+-Go to “Virus & threat protection”.
--Scroll down and click “Manage settings” under Virus & threat protection settings -Scroll down and click “Add or remove exclusions” under Exclusions -Click “+ Add an exclusion” → choose “File”
+-Scroll down and click “Manage settings” under Virus & threat protection settings.
+-Scroll down and click “Add or remove exclusions” under Exclusions.
+-Click “+ Add an exclusion” → choose “File”.
--Browse and select the .exe file you extracted from the ZIP -Once added, Windows Defender will no longer flag or delete the file.
+-Browse and select the .exe file you extracted from the ZIP.
+-Once added, Windows Defender will no longer flag or delete the file.

 Is it safe?